ibm-cloud-docs/containers/cs_network_policy.md

 {:tip: .tip}
 {:download: .download}

 # Controlling traffic with network policies
 {: #network_policies}

 Every Kubernetes cluster is set up with a network plug-in that is called Calico.
 Default network policies are set up to secure the public network interface of every worker node in {{site.data.keyword.containerlong}}.
 {: shortdesc}

-You can use Calico and native Kubernetes capabilities to configure more network policies for a cluster when you have unique security requirements.
+If you have unique security requirements, you can use Calico and native Kubernetes capabilities to configure more network policies for a cluster.
 These network policies specify the network traffic that you want to allow or block to and from a pod in a cluster.
 You might use Kubernetes network policies to get started, but for more robust capabilities, use the Calico network policies.

 <ul>
   <li>[Kubernetes network policies ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/services-networking/network-policies/): Some basic options are provided, such as specifying which pods can communicate with each other.
 Incoming network traffic can be allowed or blocked for a protocol and port.
 This traffic can be filtered based on the labels and Kubernetes namespaces of the pod that is trying to connect to other pods.</br>These policies can be applied by using `kubectl` commands or the Kubernetes APIs.
 When these policies are applied, they are converted into Calico network policies and Calico enforces these policies.</li>